Open weekdays 8am – 6pm (& Saturday 10th March to 1pm)

 The daily activities board then shows what is planned for the day, which allows us to gauge response from the guests.
 There is always flexibility to add new things or offer alternative options.

 Our lunch experience is always a highlight of the day.
 After our afternoon activities we enjoy a leisurely afternoon tea around 3pm, to which families are always welcome

-Our flexible fees structure means that guests can visit from an hour to a whole day.
+Our flexible fees structure means that guests can visit from an hour to a whole day and individual packages can be arranged.
 As a charity we are able to offer very competitive rates.
 A day session rate is charged for a visit which is 3 hours or over.
 For shorter visits we charge an hourly rate.
 For up to date charges please contact the Hub.

 The Hub is located in the grounds of Faithfull House on Suffolk Square.
 When facing Faithfull House the gate to the Hub is located on the right hand end of the building.
 Please ring the bell and one of the team will come and welcome you.

 Many of our guests choose to use Gavin Catlow-Hawkins of ‘Driving Miss Daisy’ to bring them to and from the Hub.
 Gavin meets the guests in their home, helps them to the car, and then safely into the Hub.
 To find out more contact

 We would like to thank the following trusts who contributed to the building of the Hub in 2016.